Scrounger/ioBroker.vis-materialdesign/README.md

         <tr>
             <td rowspan=3><img src="doc/en/media/piechart_settings_common.png"></td>
             <td>set datasets with</td>
-            <td>The data for the BarChart can be entered via the editor or a JSON string can be used</td>
+            <td>The data for the PieChart can be entered via the editor or a JSON string can be used</td>
         </tr>
         <tr>
             <td>number of items</td>
-            <td>number of bars using vis editor for the data of list</td>
+            <td>number of pies pieces using vis editor for the data of list</td>
         </tr>
         <tr>
             <td>Object Id</td>